sudhanshu432/CSS-NINJA-/Fundamentals of CSS IV/12. Cricket Website/Problem Statement - Cricket Website.md

 ## 📝 Notes

 - Ensure to style your page according to the given tasks and evaluation parameters.
-- Use provided CSS guidelines and include GIFs or animations where required.
+- Use provided CSS guidelines
 ---

 **Happy Coding!** ✨